dinshaw/promises/README.md

 This is not production code (at the moment).
 It is a conceptual demo.
 Slides for the accompanying presentation are here :  http://dinshaw.github.io/promises-sildes/#/6

-For our context, 'resolve' chooses between 'fulfillment' (success) and 'rejection' (failure)
+* For this implementation, 'resolve' chooses between 'fulfillment' (success) and 'rejection' (failure)

-## Resolve:
-Settle or find a solution to (a problem, dispute, or contentious matter).

-Decide firmly on a course of action.

-## Fulfill:
-Bring to completion or reality; achieve or realize (something desired, promised, or predicted).

 ## Installation
 Clone this repo.